glenlovett/glenlovett.github.io/_posts/biking/2016-05-12-rail-trails-and-other-things.markdown

 ![screenshot](https://raw.githubusercontent.com/glenlovett/glenlovett.github.io/master/assets/IMG_20160512_094146754.jpg)
 *On top of the first hill*

 Soon after, I found the entrance to the Mass Central Rail Trail, which is one of many rail trails in the region built over sections of the old [Boston and Maine Railroad](https://en.m.wikipedia.org/wiki/Boston_and_Maine_Corporation) lines.
-I'm very grateful that these retired tracks of land Have been repurposed to benefit walkers, runners, bikers, and the like.
+I'm very grateful that these retired tracks of land have been repurposed to benefit walkers, runners, bikers, and the like.
 I enjoyed this section of the day the most.

 ![screenshot](https://raw.githubusercontent.com/glenlovett/glenlovett.github.io/master/assets/IMG_20160512_101035677.jpg)
 *Moment of silence on the trail*